ppau/ppau-graphics/wsgi/README.md

     sudo apt-get install python3 git-lfs inkscape imagemagick poppler-utils fontconfig git clone https://github.com/ppau/ppau-graphics.git && cd ppau-graphics
     ./font-installer.py
+    ./render.py

+And then either copy/move into `/var/www/...` or just have cloned there in the first place.

 Create a service directory and initialise a python3 virtualenv inside of it: